- Fairdata Services in General

 See the online IDA CLI guide for more details about what you can do with the CLI tools and for additional examples of the most common operations.

 IDA is a specialized service for the secure storage of research data, and not just a simple cloud storage solution.
 The purpose of the dedicated CLI tools is to simplify the transfer of data to and from the service for the user, while still ensuring that essential validation and other housekeeping tasks are properly performed in relation to upload and management of data.

 Various checks and other background operations occur when uploading and managing data in the service, whether using the CLI tools or the web UI, which would not happen if the service behaved merely as a cloud storage solution mounted and interacted with as a basic filesystem.

 Etsin is primarily developed for researchers but the service is open for everyone at etsin.fairdata.fi.
 Anyone can search for datasets and the published metadata on the dataset is open for everyone to see.
 The data owner decides how the underlying research data can be accessed and by whom.

 Etsin shows information about the datasets and metadata in the Finnish national Fairdata services.
-Datasets can be created via Qvain Service or with Metax End User API.
+Datasets can be created via Qvain Metadata Tool or with Metax End User API.
 In order to use those services you need to be registered as a CSC customer (registration can be done in CSC Customer Portal (SUI)).